Top Chef Power Rankings, Week 13: Italians Really Hate Foams

 I love how intense this guy is.
 He’s like a meme of a disapproving father.
 “Son, the texture of this polenta proves that you will never be successful.”

-I suppose the theory was that Thicc Kev, high on his own meat fumes, committed the cardinal sin of not highlighting his proscuitto and instead just stuck it on top of some more pork.
+I suppose the theory was that Thicc Kev, high on his own meat fumes, committed the cardinal sin of not highlighting his prosciutto and instead just stuck it on top of some more pork.
 The classic “you didn’t highlight the special ingredient enough” critique.
 You could be forgiven for thinking that the way to please these Italians is to just give their ingredients back to them on a fancy plate.
-“Using your prosciutto and parmigiano, I have made for you… prosciutto and parmigiano.
-Put the prosciutto on top of the parmagiano, mangiamo.”
+“Using your prosciutto and parmigiano, I have made for you… prosciutto and Parmigiano.
+Put the prosciutto on top of the Parmigiano, mangiamo.”

 Anyway, I’ll be pouring out some pork fat for my man Kev.
 He consistently cooked food that seemed like the thing I’d be most likely to order.